London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 When hiring an inspector, ask about credentials.
 A home inspector should be a member of an organization such as the Canadian Association of Home & Property Inspectors.
 At CAHPI, an inspector must meet rigorous professional and educational requirements followed by a review.
 They must also adhere to the Association’s Code of Ethics, which demands fairness and impartiality towards clients.
 Go to the CAHPI site and use the search tool, or look up an inspector you already know.
 I

-NOTE: In Ontario, licensing is not required to be called a Home Inspector!
+NOTE: In Ontario, no license is required to be called a Home Inspector!

 2. Are you bonded and insured?